 Intravenous Penicillin is the antibiotic of choice and it is given every 4 hours once labour establishes or membranes have ruptured.
 An alternative antibiotic can be used for women allergic to Penicillin.
 Taking antibiotics before labour is not beneficial and it will not prevent GBS disease.
 Women found to be GBS positive on a swab or in urine during earlier gestation are treated in the same way.
 There is no benefit in repeating the swab again later in pregnancy.

 If a woman’s GBS status is unknown at the time of labour onset, treatment should occur according to clinical risk factors.
 Risk factors in labour for early onset GBS disease include:

 - Labour or ruptured membranes before 37 weeks

 - Prolonged rupture of membranes for more than 18 hours

 Using antibiotics in labour is safe.
 There is a very small risk of severe allergic reaction (anaphylaxis) in the mother.
 This risk is less than 1in 2000, which is lower than the risk of a baby dying from GBS disease.
 Other milder side effects for the mother can include rash, nausea or diarrhoea.
 Alternative antibiotics will be used if you have a known Penicillin allergy.
 There are no serious adverse effects for the baby.
 The antibiotic treatment does not affect the way you plan to feed your baby.

-Babies of GBS positive mothers will require observations ie. temperature, heart rate and respiratory rate before each feed for the first 24 hours.
+Babies of GBS positive mothers will also require observations ie. temperature, heart rate and respiratory rate before each feed in the first 24 hours of life.
 No antibiotics are usually prescribed for babies unless they are unwell.